gsannikov/embedded_sdk/src/auto_forge/resources/help/commands/deploy.md

 The tool supports two main operations:

-1. Deploying the contents of an archive to a destination directory based on the mapping.
+1. Deploying the contents of an archive to a host directory based on the mapping.
-2. Creating an archive from destination files, using the specified archive paths.
+2. Creating an archive from destination host files, using the specified archive paths.

 ### When is this useful?